The Definitive Guide to Sightseeing

 Rocamadour (2hr 16mins/166km)

-This world heritage site is one of France's most important tourist destinations with over 1 million annual visitors. it this lovely village every year not only because it’s an important pilgrim destination on the road to ‘Santiago de Compostella’ but also because of its staggering location up a craggy hillside.
-The village lined with medieval houses is picture perfect and is especially beautiful as the sunsets.
-See the ‘grand escalier’ which has 216 steps leading to a small chapel where a miracle took place in 1148 after which pilgrims started to arrive.
-Their donations enabled the erection of other religious buildings including the chapel Notre Dame which houses the Black Madonna.
+This World Heritage site is one of France's most significant tourist destinations, attracting over 1 million visitors annually.
+It's this lovely village every year, not only because it’s a vital pilgrimage destination on the road to ‘Santiago de Compostella’ but also because of its staggering location up a craggy hillside.
+The village, lined with medieval houses, is picture-perfect and is especially beautiful at sunset.
+See the ‘grand escalier’, which features 216 steps leading to a small chapel where a miracle is said to have occurred in 1148, after which pilgrims began to arrive.
+Their donations enabled the erection of other religious buildings, including the Notre Dame chapel, which houses the Black Madonna.

-If you visit here you must also go to Gouffre de Padirac, 11km away.
-This is France's first underground natural cave, which can be enjoyed by boat.
-A stunning experience.
+If you visit here, you must also visit the Gouffre de Padirac, located 11km away.
+This is France's first underground natural cave, accessible by boat—a stunning experience.

 Cassinomagus